Abdicoder123/tdd-student-store-starter/README.md

 - Did the topics discussed in your labs prepare you to complete the assignment?
 Be specific, which features in your weekly assignment did you feel unprepared to complete?

 The feature of routes kind of left me unprepared and we did not go over it before the lecture.
+I also had issues with working on the shoppingCart portion of my project.

 - If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.

 If I had more time I would do this lab in the right way I kind of approached it wrongly and set it up wrongly because I kind of missed the lectures a bit.

 - Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?

-The things that didn't go as planned was setting up the page correctly I didn't up my Product Grid and Product Card which I will do and turn in this assignment again.
+I did work on all the parts of my lab but what angered me and fustrated me was that I couldn't demo my project properly and the bugs I had were very annoying and nonsensical at times.

 ### Open-source libraries used